kpjoyce1/Definitely-Not-Csun-Matabots-Robotcs-2015/README.txt

 In the future we would like to use some vision system to check for objects or obstacles this will be a final phase at which our robot's swagger will be so high that it may just leave the team and ride off into the sunset.

-If you have any suggestions please email Kevin Joyce at kpjoyce1@gmail.com or call his cell phone (323) 377-6042
+If you have any suggestions please email Kevin Joyce at kpjoyce1@gmail.com